WhythiskolaveriD/smart-europa-ce144/content/pages/index.md

           Our planet consists of various sub-systems, such as hydrosphere, Lithosphere, Atmosphere and Biosphere.
 Traditionally we have been studying these sub-systems in isolation.
-However, recent advances in our understanding of our planet has taught us that these systems are interconnected and by studying them together, we can better understand the response of the Earth system to various forcings.
-This concept is even more important in the context of climate change.
-Therefore, our group focuses on using geodetic datasets for elucidating the impact of climate change and human intervention to our hydrosphere, while taking a systems approach.
+However, recent advances in our understanding of our planet has taught us that studying these sub-systems together by including their interconnections can help us better understand the response of the Earth system to various forcings.
+This concept is even more important in the context of climate change which will affect every sub-system of the Earth.
+Our group focuses on using geodetic datasets along with other observations and models for elucidating the impact of climate change and human intervention on our hydrosphere, while taking a systems approach.
         actions:
           - label: Learn More
             url: /blog